 1. Ruffwear Float Coat

 Jasper – Mini Australian Shepherd.
 28 lbs. – Wears the Ruffwear Float Coat size Small.

 Jasper loves the water!
 She spends the hot Okanagan summers at the beach and in the water!
 She loves playing fetch at the dog beach and going out on the paddleboard.
-She is a much more confident swimmer with her float coat (life jacket) on.
-Whenever I grab the handle of the heavy-duty lifejacket x small out of the closet Jasper knows she’s going for a swim.
+She is a much more confident swimmer with her Ruffwear float coat (dog life jacket) on.
+Whenever I grab the handle of the heavy-duty lifejacket x small out of the closet, Jasper knows she’s going for a swim.

 Photo Credit: Jasper (@heyjasper_)

-The Float Coat is available in three bright colours, making it easy to see in the water (and to match your paddleboard!).
+The Ruffwear Float Coat is available in three bright colours, making it easy to see in the water (and to match your paddleboard!).
 This will help you keep your pet close by and follow him as he explores the water.

-The comfortable hourglass-shaped handle on the back of the life jacket makes it easy to lift your dog out of the water.
-Additionally, the chest and neck material is very supportive making lifting comfortable for the dog too.
+The comfortable hourglass-shaped handle on the back of the Ruffwear life jacket makes it easy to lift your dog out of the water.
+Additionally, the chest and neck material is very supportive, making lifting comfortable for the dog too.

-Handle close to head making it easy to reach when she swims up to me.
-The ring is hidden beneath the handle for clipping on your leash or tags etc. The loop on the back of the Float Coat is designed to attach Ruffwear Beacon for additional visibility in low light.
+Handle close to head, making it easy to reach when she swims up to me.
+The ring is hidden beneath the handle for clipping on your leash or tags etc. The loop on the back of the Ruffwear Float Coat is designed to attach Ruffwear Beacon for additional visibility in low light.

 Doggy Life jackets are bulky by nature, but this one is very lightweight with appropriate thickness making it more comfortable for dogs of all sizes and a variety of sizes.

 The woven fabric on the exterior is strong and has held up well to Jasper rolling in the sand and rubbing up on rocks (she’s strange).
 It also has a handle stitched on from the front to the back of this jacket; very strong yet minimalistic in looks.